ai-cfia/dev-rel-docs/README.md

   Guide](./Development-Environment-Setup-Guide/DEV-ENV-SETUP.md)** - A guide to
   setting up a development environment with Dev Containers.

-* [Development Environment Setup Guide](./Development-Environment-Setup-Guide/DEV-ENV-SETUP.md)** - A guide to
-  setting up a development environment with Dev Containers.

 * [TypeScript React Setup Guide](./TypeScript-React-Setup-Guide/REACTSETUP.md)**
   * A comprehensive guide to setting up a TypeScript React project with ESLint and Prettier.